 Level of learning

-- Concepts of clinical research and evidence-based practice
+- Advantages and disadvantages of null hypothesis testing for research and practice

 Unit Learning Outcomes express learning achievement in terms of what a student should know, understand and be able to do on completion of a unit.
 These outcomes are aligned with the graduate attributes.
 The unit learning outcomes and graduate attributes are also the basis of evaluating prior learning.